 Capital flow A flow of investments in and out of the country.
-The amount of units of capital employed to produce a certain level of Capital-output ratio output.
+Capital-output ratio The amount of units of capital employed to produce a certain level of output.

 Carbon tax An environmental tax on emissions of carbon dioxide (CO2).

+Category A, B and C

+municipalities

-Category A, B and C municipalities The Constitution establishes three categories of municipality: Category A, or metropolitan municipalities; Category B, or local municipalities; and Category C, or district municipalities.
+Municipal categories established by the Constitution: Category A, or metropolitan municipalities; Category B, or local municipalities; and

+Category C, or district municipalities.